YahooArchive/cronshot/README.md

 **Note:** You can pass BOTH **code options** AND **command line options**.
 If you pass the same option via both methods, the command line option takes precedence.

-## Save Middleware
+## Middleware

-The `saveMiddleware` option accepts a function that will save the screenshot to a desired location of your choice.
+The `saveMiddleware` option accepts a function that can be used to manipulate/save a screenshot image.

 Below are the current middleware functions available:

+`imagemagick` - Converts a screenshot to a transparent image

 `mobstor` - Saves to the Yahoo!
 Mobstor Cloud